- Adding payments

 - These are the invoices from which the credits will be deducted

-- The system will now automatically offset all payments and credit invoices
+- The system now automatically offsets all payments and credit invoices

-- Wait until the process is finished (this may take a while if you have many customers)
+- Wait until the process is complete (this may take a moment if you have many customers)

 Done!
 All payments and credit invoices have now been offset against the outstanding invoices.

-Use this method if you only have a few customers or if you want to control exactly what gets offset.
+Use this method if you only have a few customers or if you want to check exactly what is being offset.

 - Go to "Invoices"